 “Baseline Data Report” (BDR) refers to the comprehensive inventory of the environmental and resource conditions completed in 2005 and updated as needed to describe the baseline for analysis of environmental impacts in a given area of the County.
 Information from the BDR may be incorporated by reference into future environmental documents consistent with State CEQA Guidelines Section 15150.

-“Board” means the Board of Supervisors of the County of Napa or when a referral has been received from a district listed in Section 101, the governing board of said district.
+“Board” means the Board of Supervisors of Napa County or when a referral has been received from a district listed in Section 101, the governing board of said district.

-“County” means the County of Napa.
+“County” means Napa County .

 “County Official” means the department head or other county staff member or, when a referral has been received from an outside agency, agency staff member, responsible for approving the permit under consideration.